AbishekAnand15/TSA_EXP5/README.md

 ### AIM:

-To Illustrates how to perform time series analysis and decomposition on the Vegetable Prices data.
+To Illustrates how to perform time series analysis and decomposition on the Sales for furniture store data.

 ### ALGORITHM: